-The Best California Photography Hot Spots
+The Best California Photography Locations

 California is a photographer’s dream: a vast land of deserts, beaches, mountains and cities.
 Places like Yosemite, San Diego, Anaheim, and Los Angeles are full of photography locations where you can take amazing pictures.
-Unfortunately, we can’t move out there anytime soon (we’re stuck in New Jersey), but our articles on California locations will help you find some locations.
-If you haven’t already done so, look at “Shark FinCove.”
-Its a great hot spot for photogaphy!
+Our articles on California photography locations will help you find some spots.
+Sometime shortly, if the world stays in one piece, we will spend a month in California doing photography in all the great California photography locations.

 Big Sur Photography

-THE BIG SUR – CALIFORNIA PHOTOGRAPHY
+THE BIG SUR – CALIFORNIA

 Pamela Goodyear at California photography location Yosemite National Park.